-When I have some extra time, I toss it back in a saucepan and heat it on the stovetop over low to medium heat, add a bit of water and stir occasionally until it's heated through.
-Stir occasionally so that the bottom of the pan doesn't burn.
+You can also pour it into a saucepan and heat it on the stovetop over low to medium heat, add a bit of water and stir occasionally until it’s heated through.
+Stir occasionally so that the bottom of the pan doesn’t burn.

-To use this sauce for future use you can freeze it.
+To use the spaghetti sauce for future use you can freeze it.
 Make sure the sauce it cooled down to room temperature first.
 Do not place hot sauce into the container and freeze.
 Once it’s cool, put it in a freezer-safe container.

 Label it with the date you made it and put it in your freezer.
 Bam!
 Just like that you have frozen meat and tomato sauce!
 It should stay good for about 4-6 months.